Assistance programs from South Carolina Community Action Agencies.

-Low income individuals and families in South Carolina can receive a number of services from their local community action agency.
+Low income individuals and families in South Carolina can receive a number of services from their local community action agency listed below.
 Programs can assist residents with meeting their immediate needs while case managers help them work towards long term stabilization, improved employment opportunities and self-sufficiency.

 In order to receive support from one of these agencies, households will need to meet income guidelines and other program requirements.
 Each center will also have their own services available as well as conditions that need to be met for them.
 Some of the more common assistance programs available in South Carolina include the following.